 This movement is important as it shapes Antony's gradual triumph, in parallel with Cassius's hopeless defeat.
 Antony, no doubt, is the real protagonist of the tragedy of Julius Caesar, while Cassius is the real antagonist, far more so than Brutus, who is no match for such a man as Antony.
 The fact is that Cassius and Antony are somehow a couple of dramatic twins, as they seem to share the same kind of Machiavellian political wisdom.
-But Cassius is also a kind of ideological doppelgänger of Brutus, in the sense that Cassius is the one who has the political wisdom and readiness Brutus utterly lacks, as Cassius would always know exactly what to do, and when, and how to seize $\tau t \chi \eta$, the occasion, in order to get control of Fortuna, and be in control of his own life as well as of history.
-But the point is that Cassius is an "underling" with a weakness of character, in the sense to admit in a perfectly Machiavelli manner: "Men at sometimes were masters of their fate/The fault, dear Brutus, is not in our stars, /But in ourselves that we are underlings" (1.2: 140-142).
+But Cassius is also a kind of ideological doppelgänger of Brutus, in the sense that Cassius is the one who has the political wisdom and readiness Brutus utterly lacks, as Cassius would always know exactly what to do, and when, and how to seize $\tau \dot{\nu} \chi \eta$, the occasion, in order to get control of Fortuna, and be in control of his own life as well as of history.
+But the point is that Cassius is an "underling" with a weakness of character, in the sense that he has prudentia, but no courage and no fortitude.
+On that account, he seems to admit in a perfectly Machiavelli manner: "Men at sometimes were masters of their fate/The fault, dear Brutus, is not in our stars, /But in ourselves that we are underlings" (1.2: 140-142).